-Chocolate and vanilla marble cake, studded with bing cherries, layered with smooth vanilla pudding, and topped with a thin layer of dark chocolate ganache, this Donauwelle is a German classic!
+Chocolate and vanilla marble cake, studded with sour cherries cherries, layered with smooth vanilla pudding, and topped with a thin layer of dark chocolate ganache, this Donauwelle is a German classic!

 Which cherries should I use?

 I really love the Bada Bing cherries from Stonewall kitchen (especially the bourbon ones).
-But, fresh or frozen cherries will work too!
+But, fresh, frozen, jarred, or canned sour cherries will work too!

 What does Donauwelle mean?